1.1 Once upon a time—but not anymore

 Catastrophizing.

-At the same time, there are writers and writing teachers who tell us how special we writers are.
 We’re good at observing, we take in every detail, we feel deeply, we understand human psychology in a way other people don’t.

 Romanticizing.